datateknik-lth/datateknik-lth/EDAF15-agloimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 > affects compiler optimization.

 **gprof**
-> Execution times are shown for the different functions and the nmber of times
+> Execution times are shown for the different functions and the number of times
 > each function is called and by which function.
-Same disadvantages as *gcov*
+Same disadvantages as *gcov*.

 **OProfile**
 > Can count the number of times certain events happen such as: clock cycles,